- People ask me about this stuff sometimes, so I thought I’d write some of it down. I hope it helps..

 As it happens, all the other planets orbit the Sun in planes which are not far off our ecliptic plane.
 Our Moon also - unusually for solar system moons in general - is orbiting in a plane tilted only a few degrees from the ecliptic.
 This means that, seen from Earth, all the planets, and the Moon and the Sun, are only ever seen in directions not far from the ecliptic - i.e. within the constellations of the zodiac.

 At the Northern hemisphere Spring equinox (about March 21st), the direction of the Sun from Earth is called, for historical reasons, “the first point of Aries” or “Aries zero”.
 This point is used as the origin or zero point for the definition of celestial longitude (measured around the ecliptic) and Right Ascension (around the equator).

 So what we now call the “pole star” does not remain directly over the North pole; the Earth “precesses”, like a spinning-top or toy gyroscope can do (but much more slowly).
-This is mainly caused by the Sun’s gravity on the equatorial bulge of the Earth, tending to make the axis more at a right-angle to the ecliptic; this gradual movement of the equinox points is called “precession of the equinoxes”.
+This is mainly caused by the Sun’s gravity pulling on the equatorial bulge of the Earth, tending to make the axis more at a right-angle to the ecliptic; but the large angular momentum of the spinning Earth acts just like a gyroscope, so it precesses instead and this gradual movement of the equinox points is called “precession of the equinoxes”.